Privacy Policy

 - Right to Object (Article 21) — You can object to processing based on legitimate interests.
 We will stop processing unless we can demonstrate compelling legitimate grounds.

-- Rights Related to Automated Decision-Making (Article 22) — ClearSafe does not make automated decisions with legal or similarly significant effects on you.
+- Rights Related to Automated Decision-Making (Article 22) — ClearSafe Ltd does not make automated decisions with legal or similarly significant effects on you.
 Our Compliance Score and RIDDOR checks are advisory tools, not automated decisions.

 10.1 How to Exercise Your Rights